jchamberlain0/py_vp9/README.md

 <br>

 ### Future
-- AV1 encoding with rav1e
+- AV1 encoding with rav1e, when it has better support
 - `Folder` mode: Transcode all items inside a single folder, with or without batch mode.
 - `-deadline` and `-cpu-used` arguments to further optimize IQ